MrWolfZ/simplux/recipes/advanced/testing-code-using-mutations/README.md

 })
 ```

 Since this a bit cumbersome to do for every test and mutation, the `mock` function allows specifying the number of times the mutation should be mocked before the mock is automatically removed.
-Since it such a common scenario to mock a mutation just once there is also an explicit `mockOnce` function that only mocks the next invocation of the mutation.
+Since it is such a common scenario to mock a mutation just once there is also an explicit `mockOnce` function that only mocks the next invocation of the mutation.

 ```ts
 it('uses the value as description (mocked once)', () => {